Call

 Meals included: Breakfast; Lunch; Dinner

-Day 19 Disembark Cruise - Ushuaia, Argentina, Fly to Buenos Aires, Argentina
+Day 20 Disembark: Ushuaia - Buenos Aires, Argentina

 This morning after disembarkation you will be transferred to Ushuaia airport for your charter flight to Buenos Aires.
-An arrival transfer is provided at Buenos Aires airport to your hotel, then the remainder of the day is yours to explore at your own pace.
+An arrival transfer is provided at Buenos Aires airport to your hotel.
+The remainder of the day is at leisure.

 Meals included: Breakfast